-Ativan is the brand name for lorazepam, a benzodiazepine medication prescribed to treat anxiety disorders and epilepsy.
-It is also sometimes used prior to surgery, before anesthesia is administered, to help relax the individual.
+Ativan is the trade name for lorazepam, a benzodiazepine medication prescribed to treat anxiety disorders and certain types of seizures.
+It is also indicated for use as a pre-surgical sedative and to manage stress- or anxiety-related sleep problems (insomnia).1

 How Does Someone Become Addicted to Ativan?

 Like other benzodiazepines, Ativan interacts with GABA receptors to increase the activity of that inhibitory neurotransmitter.
 At prescription doses (and when used in the short-term), Ativan’s sedative properties can help a person manage their anxiety as well as reduce seizure activity.
 However, increased GABA activity is also linked with the disinhibition of certain dopamine-releasing brain cells that, in a cascade of neurochemical events, increases the reinforcing or rewarding properties of using such a drug.2 It is this accompanying increase in dopamine that contributes to the abuse liability of benzodiazepines like Ativan.

 So, despite its legitimate therapeutic uses (and as a Schedule IV controlled substance), Ativan has known abuse and dependence liability.3,4 This is one reason why many benzodiazepines like Ativan are indicated for relatively short-term use.
 People should be careful to adhere to prescription guidelines, as use that exceeds recommended doses may increase the likelihood of addiction development.

 Unfortunately, nonmedical misuse of Ativan is quite prevalent.4 People who use benzodiazepines for extended periods of time, as well as those who intentionally misuse them for nonmedical use, may develop physiological dependence and be at risk of experiencing significant and, in some cases, potentially life-threatening withdrawal effects when attempting to quit or cut back on use.1